-HTC ThunderBolt maintenance update revealed by VerizonAlex Wagner - Senior News Editor
+HTC ThunderBolt maintenance update revealed by VerizonAlex Wagner - Editorial Director of News and Content

 Are you an HTC ThunderBolt owner that's having some trouble getting through the mid-week hump known as Wednesday?
 If so, we've got some news that should make the day a little easier to bolt through.
 Verizon has revealed on its ThunderBolt support page that a new update is ready for its first 4G LTE smartphone.
 The update is build number 2.11.605.19 710RD and packs in a handful of bug fixes and enhancements, including improvements for data connectivity and a device stability, the latter of which Verizon says will decrease device resets.
 The full changelog straight from Big Red: